cstarrett/cstarrett.github.io/_posts/2022-05-09-new-culture-new-skills.md

 And building new skills and capacity takes time, attention, and practice.

 All of this means that changing culture is not for the faint of heart.
-It's a commitment to a being a better organization which makes better things.
+It's a commitment to becoming a better organization which makes better things.

 It's worth it, but only if you're in it for the long haul.